turingschool/backend-curriculum-site/module4/lessons/testing-in-javascript.md

 Let's integrate
 ----------------

 We have one passing test already.
+I'll mention that it's not in the `test/index.js` entry file.
+That's because selenium is designed to work with Node, while webpack, and most of your FE tests, are meant for the browser.
+Mocha will still recognize these files in the terminal.
+They just won't appear in our browser based tests.

-Let's walk through it and break down the pieces.
+Let's walk through the one test and break down the pieces.

 ```js
 var assert    = require('chai').assert;